Training Outcomes Within Your Budget!

 How to Use Figma

-Getting started with Figma is straightforward, but its comprehensive toolset ensures it can cater to beginners and advanced designers.
+Getting started with Figma is straightforward, but its comprehensive toolset ensures it can cater to beginners and advanced Designers.
 Here’s a step-by-step guide on how to begin using Figma:

-a) Setting Up an Account:
+a) Setting up an Account:

 Figma offers a free plan to access most of its core features.
-You can login using your email or through Google and immediately start working on your first project.
+You can log in using your email or through Google and immediately start working on your first project.

 b) Creating a New File: